 If a user has forgotten their username, an Administrator can view the user profile to see the username.

-If a user has forgotten their password, an Administrator can use the OBG system to generate a new password and email it to the user, provided the user profile contains the user's correct email address.
+If a user has forgotten their password, an Administrator can use the Gateway system to auto-generate an email containing a link which will allow the user to reset their password.

 Managing Administrator accounts